-This lovely Denon SL-7D direct drive turntable needed a thorough service and set-up to play records nicely again.
-I figured it was a good opportunity to include a review of this classic deck.
+This lovely Denon SL-7D direct drive turntable needed a thorough service in order to play records nicely again.
+I figured it was a great opportunity to review this classic deck.

-I’ve written about the Denon SL-7D previously.
-They are a good, honest turntable that I enjoy working on.
-Sure, the SL-7D isn’t a super-deck, but they are solid, well-engineered turntables that you can obtain relatively affordably and should provide many years of listening pleasure if looked after.
+I’ve written about the Denon SL-7D previously, they are good, honest turntables and I enjoy working on them.
+The SL-7D definitely isn’t a super-deck, but they are well-engineered turntables, relatively affordable and, with regular service, should provide many years of listening pleasure.

 Features / Colours / Market Sector